Have you ever had a Pension Transfer with Royal Scottish Assurance?

 - When I changed jobs my new employer encouraged/told me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

-- I was not told or advised by Royal Scottish Assurance that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not told or told by Royal Scottish Assurance that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

 - I was not told or told byRoyal Scottish Assurance that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.